 Before you start absorbing information about the best bike usage tips, let us explain how electric bikes work.

 An e-bike is a bicycle that is powered by an electric motor that provides a certain form of assistance to the cyclist, making it significantly easier to ride.
 Many electric bikes use an electric bikes pedal system that activates the motor only once the pedals are already in motion.
 This electric-assist system allows the e-bike rider to still exercise but with a significant boost that aids in the riding experience.

 Some models have a throttle, which gets the motor going with the press of the throttle/button.
-They are reminiscent of the way electric scooters work, and won’t deliver a pure cycling experience.
+They are reminiscent of the way electric scooters under 300 work, and won’t deliver a pure cycling experience.
 It is also important to note that they are forbidden in some municipalities in the US.

 As you get familiar with the main principle of how an electric bicycle works, let us answer frequently asked questions about these vehicles that are gaining so much popularity.

 How do you start using an e-bike for the first time?

 As you leave the ebike store with your new means of two-wheeled electric transportation, do not rush to commute to public places with too much traffic.
 Just like with any other device, an e-bike requires some practice for safety reasons.
 Before you set off, get to know the main features and capabilities of your new electric transport.
 You can look through the operating instructions, investigate the manufacturer’s website, or watch reviews by its users.
 Then, take your e-bike on your first test drive.
 Think of bike routes that avoid high-traffic areas and will enable you to test the handling characteristics of it.
 Test your electric bicycle for its top speed, braking capacities, and its tire pressure.
 Information about the optimal tire pressure can be found on each bike (on the casing side of the tires).
 However, if you are in doubt about the technical characteristics of the bike, you should better ask your ebike company dealer for more details.